Friedrich St. Florian

-Friedrich St. Florian (born 1932) is an Austrian-American architect.
+Friedrich St. Florian (December 21, 1932 – December 18, 2024) was an Austrian-American architect.
 He moved to the United States in 1961, and became a naturalized U.S. citizen in 1973.

-Early life and education
+Background

-St. Florian was born Friedrich St. Florian Gartler in the Austrian city of Graz.
-He has been quoted a saying "When I was 10 or 11, I was a sandcastle-builder, a dam-builder.
+St. Florian was born Friedrich St. Florian Gartler in the Austrian city of Graz, on December 21, 1932.
+He was quoted as having said [that] "when I was 10 or 11, I was a sandcastle-builder, a dam-builder.
 I wanted to build for the pleasure, the delight of it really was amazing."

-St. Florian studied Architecture at the Graz University of Technology, where he graduated in 1960.
-He then won a Fulbright Fellowship which allowed him to move to the United and study at Columbia University where he earned an additional MS.
+He studied architecture at the Graz University of Technology, where he graduated in 1960.
+He then won a Fulbright Fellowship which allowed him to move to the United States and study at Columbia University where he earned an additional MS in 1962, and became a citizen of the United States in 1973.

+St. Florian died on December 18, 2024, at the age of 91.

 Academic career

-After teaching at Columbia University for a year, St. Florian joined the Rhode Island School of Design faculty in 1963, where he helped launch the school’s European Honors Program in Rome, which he directed from 1965-67.
-From 1978-88 he was dean of Architectural Studies and acted as Provost for Academic Affairs from 1981-84.
+After teaching at Columbia University for a year, St. Florian joined the Rhode Island School of Design faculty in 1963, where he helped launch the school's European Honors Program in Rome, which he directed from 1965 to 1967.
+From 1978 to 1988 he was dean of Architectural Studies and acted as Provost for Academic Affairs from 1981 to 1984.

-He has also taught at the Architectural Association School of Architecture, London, England; the M.I.T, Cambridge, Massachusetts, USA; McGill University in Montreal, Quebec, Canada; the University of Texas at Austin in Austin, Texas, USA and the University of Utah, USA.
+St. Florian also taught at the Architectural Association School of Architecture, London, England; the Massachusetts Institute of Technology, Cambridge, Massachusetts, USA; McGill University in Montreal, Quebec, Canada; the University of Texas at Austin in Austin, Texas, USA, and the University of Utah, USA.